 This article reviews how to receive against an ASN using SmartScan.

-Note that the Receive Against ASN (RAASN) functionality must be enabled on your account and turned on in each of your customer's setup options—please contact your CSM for more information on enabling this option for your account.
+Note that the Receive Against ASN (RAASN) functionality must be enabled on your account via Admin > Settings and turned on in each of your customer's setup options.
+You must also have the following permission assigned to your user role: Mobile Scanner > Mobile Receipts.

 To enable this for your customers, navigate to Customers > Manage Customers and click the selection box for Receive Against ASN.